noella-mwanzia/noella-mwanzia/README.md

 - 👋 Hi, I’m @noella-mwanzia
-- 👀 I’m interested in Web development
+- 👀 This account is a continuation of my legacy account https://github.com/noellamwanzia
 - 💞️ I’m looking to collaborate in building cool web products